What Woodworking Tools I Would Buy Now

 Another tool I have found almost indispensable is a

-drill press.
+.
 Industrial grade machines are very heavy and too

 expensive for most woodworkers, but a

-small floor model or
+small floor model

 even a bench model will handle most woodworking needs